braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 Creating a Content Block is easy—go to **Templates & Media**, then select the **Content Blocks Library** tab.
 Click **Create Content Block.** Then, create your Content Block!

-![][1]

-Content Blocks have two types: `HTML` or `text`.
+Content Blocks have two types: drag-and-drop or HTML.
 Braze will select the type for you based on the content you inserted into the block.
-If Braze detects `HTML` markup in the Content Block, the block type will switch to `HTML` automatically.
-Otherwise, it will be considered `text`.
+If Braze detects HTML markup in the Content Block, the block type will switch to an HTML type automatically.
+Otherwise, it will be considered drag-and-drop.

 You can also create and manage your Content Blocks [via API][5].